Li Rui: Young Communist activist

 Li secretly joined the Chinese Communist Party in February 1937.
 A dedicated activist, he was briefly jailed by the Republic of China's Kuomintang government for communist activities.
 Li trekked on foot to the Communist base in Yan'an in the late 1930s, a journey of approximately 1000 km – upon his departure from home, his mother told him, "The Communists are good, but you might get killed".

 From December 1939, he led the propaganda branch of the party's Central Youth Working Committee.
 Li and his first wife, Fan Yuanzhen (范元甄), were married the same month.
 He became the editor of domestic commentary for the Jiefang Daily (解放日报) in September 1941 and later the newspaper's head of the editorial bureau for areas under Communist control.
-He also served as a secretary to Chen Yun, who would later be an architect of China's economic reform under Deng Xiaoping.
+He also served as a secretary to Chen Yun, who would later be an architect of the reform and opening up under Deng Xiaoping.
 Li co-founded another newspaper, Qingqidui (轻骑队), which satirised the Communist leadership, resulting in his imprisonment from 1943 to 1944 as a suspected spy during the rectification campaign.
 During his imprisonment, Li and his wife were briefly divorced, separating in June 1944 and remarrying in June 1945.
 They had two daughters and a son; their son, the eldest, was born in 1946.

 In 1945, Li was made the secretary to Gao Gang, the head of the Northeastern bureau of the CCP, a post which Li held until 1947.
-In October 1952, after the Communist victory in the Chinese civil war, Li joined the Ministry of Water Resources.
+In October 1952, after the Communist victory in the Chinese Civil War, Li joined the Ministry of Water Resources.
 By 1958, he had risen to become its deputy head, the youngest vice-minister in China.
 He attracted the attention of China's leader, Mao Zedong, through his passionate opposition to the proposed Three Gorges Dam on the Yangtze River.
 Mao invited Li to Beijing to argue on the issue, and was impressed by his zeal and intelligence.
 Many years later, Li's personality was described as "blunt, brash, and quick-witted" in The New York Times obituary.
 Although Li supported the use of hydropower over coal power, he warned that a large dam on the Yangtze would lead to cost overruns and organisational conundrums.
 Li reported to Mao that the dam would do little to solve downstream flooding, as many large tributaries enter the Yangtze after the planned dam location.
 He successfully persuaded Mao to postpone the start of the project.